 Furthermore, because coffee is a stimulant, if you have coffee too close to bedtime or too much throughout the day, then you are likely to suffer insomnia.
 And sleeplessness definitely contributes to anxiety.

-This, of course, will course stress you as well, as you toss and turn wide awake wondering how you will cope with days obligations.
-And that heightens your anxiety.
+This, of course, will course stress you as well as you toss and turn wide awake wondering how you will cope with days obligations.
+That heightens your anxiety.

 However, research shows that moderate caffeine consumption does help with focus and has other health benefits.

 So caffeine is not all bad.
 But all in moderation and in good time.